adsforce/docs/docs/en/media-source-configurations/facebook/README.md

 # How to Configure a Campaign with Facebook

 * Facebook is one of Adsforce's integrated partners, providing advertisers with precise target users and user habits;
-* In addition to click-based performance analysis, Facebook also supports other types of performance analysis such as cost, ad revenue, and view-through.
+* In addition to click-based performance analytics, Facebook also supports other types of performance analytics such as cost, ad revenue, and view-through.

 ## Facebook Integration